Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: NN Diquark Formation Model

 In the 3-valence quark internal configuration of baryons, formation of a $[ud]$ scalar diquark will not be restricted to $n-p$ pairs.
 The quark flavors of both $n-n$ and $p-p$ pairs allow diquark induced short-range correlations to form.
-Neutron-proton pairings are still favored because there are more $[ud]$ combinations possible from the $n-p$ system than from $p-p$ or $n-n$, shown explicitly in Sec.\ref{sec:e12}.
+Neutron-proton pairings are still favored because there are more $[ud]$ combinations possible from the $n-p$ system than from $p-p$ or $n-n$, shown explicitly in the last section of this work.
 The ratio of $[ud]$ combinations in $n-n$ or $p-p$ vs. $n-p$ when nucleons have a 3-valence quark internal configuration is readily distinguished from the mandatory $n-p$ correlations of the quark-diquark configuration of nucleons.

 This argument can be used to probe the internal configuration of valence quarks in nucleons over the EMC effect experimental parameter space.
-If scalar $[ud]$ diquark formation is the underlying QCD model of the distortion of nucleon structure functions, then any experimental result showing only neutron-proton N-N short-range interactions indicates a predominantly quark-diquark nucleon structure in the corresponding physical parameter space, e.g. for nucleon knockout experiments with missing energy of $< 650~\rm MeV$ \cite{Korover:2020lqf}.
-Regions of parameter space which do not show overwhelming neutron-proton type N-N interactions would indicate indirect evidence for a lesser weighting of the 2-body quark-diquark configuration inside the nucleon and an inclusion of the 3-body configuration of valence quarks, discussed in detail in Sec.\ref{wavefunction}.
+If scalar $[ud]$ diquark formation is the underlying QCD model of the distortion of nucleon structure functions, then any experimental result showing only neutron-proton NN short-range interactions indicates a predominantly quark-diquark nucleon structure in the corresponding physical parameter space, e.g. for nucleon knockout experiments with missing energy of $< 650~\rm MeV$ \cite{Korover:2020lqf}.
+Regions of parameter space which do not show overwhelming neutron-proton type NN interactions would indicate indirect evidence for a lesser weighting of the 2-body quark-diquark configuration inside the nucleon and an inclusion of the 3-body configuration of valence quarks, discussed in detail in Sec.\ref{wavefunction}.
 Evidence for suppression of the 20:1 dominance of $n-p$ SRC at high missing momentum in nucleon knockout experiments has recently been observed \cite{Schmidt:2020kcl,Korover:2020lqf}.

+The unexpected distortion of nucleon structure functions and the relative strengths of $n-p$, $n-n$ and $p-p$ short-range correlations should have a theoretical foundation at the QCD level.
+Diquark formation across nucleons offers an underlying $\rm SU(3)_C$ explanation for isospin dependent SRC as well as predicting significant deviations from $n-p$ dominance in $\rm A\!=\!3$ nuclei.
+The deviations depend upon the internal configuration of the valence quarks inside nucleons.
+There are two possibilities at lowest order (i.e. for 3-quark Fock states in the nucleon wavefunction), a 3-valence quark configuration, $|qqq\rangle$, and a quark-diquark configuration, $|q[ud]\rangle$.